 - A central pore or punctum may be present.

 - Keratinous contents are soft, cheese-like and malodorous.

-- Scrotal and labial cysts are frequently multiple and may calcify.
+- Scrotal and vulval cysts are frequently multiple and may calcify.

-- Epidermoid cyst is also called follicular infundibular cyst, epidermal cyst, keratin cyst.
+An epidermoid cyst is also called a follicular infundibular cyst, epidermal cyst, and keratin cyst.

-- 90% occur on scalp; otherwise face, neck, trunk, and extremities.
+- 90% of trichilemmal cysts occur on the scalp; otherwise face, neck, trunk, and extremities.